subhajit-abinbev/tsai_assignment_6/README.md

 **Criticism:** Clear overfitting observed with training accuracy (99.78%) substantially higher than test accuracy (99.26%), indicating the model memorizes training data rather than generalizing effectively to unseen examples.

-**Improvement for Experiment 2:** Implement regularization techniques (Batch Normalization, Dropout) and reduce parameters to ~20k while adding data augmentation to bridge the train-test gap and achieve the 99.4% target more efficiently.
+**Improvement for Experiment 2:** Implement regularization techniques (Batch Normalization, Dropout) and reduce parameters to ~20k by adding GAP bridge the train-test gap and achieve the 99.4% target more efficiently.

 ---